FtuoilXelrash/rCEventScheduler/README.txt

     Next Event         Name, scheduled time, countdown, queue position, and events until reshuffle
-    Upcoming Queue     Every event remaining in the current cycle's randomized queue, in firing order, each with a projected local kickoff time.
-First entry is exact;
+    Upcoming Queue     Every event remaining in the current cycle's randomized queue, in firing order, each shown as "<Event>: <Time>".
+First entry is exact; later entries are prefixed with ~ (e.g. Convoy Event:
-                       later entries are marked (est.) since real per-event delay is only randomized once that event actually becomes next.
+                       ~10:29 PM CST) since real per-event delay is only randomized once that event actually becomes next.
                        Events already fired this cycle drop off the list until the next reshuffle.

   All times use your server's local time, same as every other message this plugin sends — no special Discord timestamp formatting.